Just Hold On

-"Just Hold On" is a song by American DJ Steve Aoki and English singer Louis Tomlinson, released through Ultra Music as the latter's debut solo single on 10 December 2016.
+"Just Hold On" is a song by American DJ Steve Aoki and English singer-songwriter Louis Tomlinson, released through Ultra Music as the latter's debut solo single on 10 December 2016.
 The song was written by Aoki and Tomlinson alongside Eric Rosse, Sasha Alex Sloan and Sir Nolan, and was produced by Aoki, Sir Nolan, Jay Pryor, and Julian Bunetta.
 Aoki and Tomlinson performed the song for the first time on the 2016 series finale of The X Factor (UK).
 They also performed the song on The Tonight Show Starring Jimmy Fallon in 2017.

 "Just Hold On" debuted at number two on the UK Singles Chart, and number 52 on the US Billboard Hot 100, making it Aoki's highest-charting song in both countries.
 The song's music video was released on 8 March 2017.
 The song reached number one on the Billboard Dance/Electronic Digital Song Sales.
 The song is also included as a bonus track on the Japanese version of Tomlinson's debut album Walls.